Cody Zeller: Player profile

-In college, analysts described Zeller as having "the outstanding combination of mobility, scoring instincts and aggressiveness", while also being "an incredibly agile and fluid big man who runs the floor well and has the explosiveness to play above the rim regularly."
+In college, analysts described Zeller's "mobility, scoring instincts, and aggressiveness" as particularly noteworthy.
 Zeller is also known for a "high basketball IQ" and unselfish play.
-Other commentators have noted his "high motor" and that he is "the best screen-and-roll frontcourt player in college basketball...He sprints to the screen, reads slips, and has great hands.
-He is hard to keep off the glass and has the versatility to play in the high post as well as on the baseline."

 Personal life

 Zeller is from Washington, Indiana and the nephew of former NBA player Al Eberhard.
 He is the youngest brother of former North Carolina and NBA center Tyler Zeller and former Notre Dame and Phoenix Suns forward-center Luke Zeller.
 Despite pressures brought on by unusually high expectations, commentators have noted his humility and work ethic, along with "dry wit and prankster's mirth."
 In May 2017, Zeller earned his bachelor's degree when he graduated from Indiana University's Kelley School of Business.

 He married Contemporary Christian recording artist, Leanna Crawford, in 2023.